 Rednecks will often have more than a few unique decorations on their Christmas tree.
-There will be squirrels, moose, bear, beer, deer, whisky, and maybe a fish or two in its holiday ornament theme.
-Their tree will have a distinctly country theme shining from beneath its boughs.
+Squirrels, moose, bear, beer, deer, whisky, and maybe a fish or two are ornamental that fit in nicely with this holiday theme.
+This is a tree that will have a distinctly country atmosphere shining from beneath its boughs.

 Rednecks are traditionally country minded folks.
 Some may have moved into the city but don't be thinking that their rural roots didn't go along with them.
 You just cannot take the country spirit out of a redneck.

-You just gotta have some personality floating around the house and a few Redneck themed holiday ornaments are exactly what is needed to sparkle things up.
+You gotta have a very distinct decor in the home and that means a few Redneck themed holiday ornaments are exactly what is needed to sparkle things up.

 When the snow is on the ground, the Christmas tree up, the gifts wrapped, and beer is in the fridge cooling then you know it is officially time to enjoy the holiday.